 Training

-FDLRS Human Resources Development (HRD) function personnel collaboratively plan and provide information, professional development, technical assistance/consultation and resources related to effective instructional strategies and models for the education of children and youth who are exceptional and/or have unique needs based on locally assessed needs and established priorities.
+FDLRS Human Resources Development (HRD) function personnel collaboratively plan and provide information, professional learning, technical assistance/consultation and resources related to effective instructional strategies and models for the education of children and youth who are exceptional and/or have unique needs based on locally assessed needs and established priorities.

 For more information on HRD services in your area, contact FDLRS Gulfcoast Associate Center HRD Specialist.